 This range of hills are located on the outskirts of Christchurch.
 It was formed from the remains of the Lyttelton volcano, which erupted millions of years ago.

 The Port Hills covers a lot of land and offers many different activities from climbing, hiking to mountain biking.
-The tracks differ from gentle strolls to more challenging treks between a number of summits ranging from 300 to 500 m above sea level.
+The tracks differ from gentle strolls to more challenging treks between several summits ranging from 300 to 500 m above sea level.

 A Sunday drive at the Port Hills is 110% Estralians most favourite thing to do in Christchurch.
 Our fav roads include Governors Bay Rd, Summit Rd, Sumner Rd and Godley Head Rd.